 Their practice was unique for many reasons.
 Dr. Eldon was a bachelor who was totally dedicated to his medical practice.
-His office hours were from 8 to 5 every day, including Saturdays and Sundays!
+His office hours were from 8 to 5 every day, including Saturdays and Sundays.
 The only time he took a break from the practice was to attend Sunday school and church.
-Dr. Julian was married, so his hours in the office did not include Saturday afternoons or Sundays.
-Both men made house calls and admitted patients to the hospital, so they had to balance their office hours accordingly.
-Their patient population included a large number of Black-Americans, because of the demographics of the area.
-These were the years of racial segregation in the South, and they had “Whites Only” and “Colored Only” waiting rooms.
-Since many people who lived in Mississippi County had incomes below the national poverty guidelines, the office fees of the Fairley Clinic were extremely low compared to other areas in the state.
-They charged $3 for an office visit, and if an injection was given, the total charge was five dollars.
+Dr. Julian was married so his hours in the office did not include Saturday afternoons or Sundays.
+Both men made house calls and admitted patients to the hospital so they had to balance their office hours accordingly.
+Their patient population included a large number of Black Americans because of the demographics of the area.
+These were the years of racial segregation in the South, and they had a “Whites Only” and a “Colored Only” waiting room.
+Since many people who lived in Mississippi County had incomes below the national poverty guidelines the office fees at the Fairley Clinic were extremely low compared to other towns in the state.
+They charged three dollars for an office visit, and if an injection was given the total charge was five dollars.

-I went back to the delivery room and got the baby cleaned and powdered, while he calmed down from his initial crying.
+I went back to the delivery room and got the baby cleaned and powdered while he calmed down from his initial crying.
 He was beginning to get used to his new environment and needed some rest from the ordeal he had just endured.
-I filled out his birth certificate and walked to the rest room door, where I asked the mother for his name to add to the certificate.
+I filled out his birth certificate and walked to the rest room door, and I asked the mother for his name to add to the certificate.
 “I’m calling him James, she said, “and would you mind calling me a cab?”
 I assisted her back to the delivery room where she held James for the first time, and they immediately bonded.
-I had her sign the birth certificate, and she paid me $35, thus completing the business side of this whole transaction.
-The cab arrived and I helped her into it with James, and they left for their home to be greeted by seven excited siblings.
-I happened to look at my watch, and the entire process from the initial back door meeting to the awaiting cab took 45 minutes!
+I had her sign the birth certificate, and she paid me thirty-five dollars thus completing the business side of the whole transaction.
+The cab arrived and I helped her get into it with James, and they left for their home where presumably they would be greeted by seven excited siblings.
+I assumed since the father did not accompany her he was no longer in the home.
+I happened to look at my watch, and the entire process from the initial back door meeting to the awaiting cab took a grand total of forty-five minutes!